 (1) What's the effectiveness for medication history download?

-~60-70% of patients in a regular FFS patient panel will result in patient matches and have medications available for download.
+Only 60-70% of patients in a regular fee-for-service patient panel will have medications available for download.

-- (a) We don't have enough information about the patient that results in multiple patients that could match the criteria we sent.
-To avoid HIPAA violations, Surescripts defaults not to send us information if there is ambiguity around whether we are talking about the same patient.
+- Surescripts does not have enough information about the patient, resulting in multiple patients that could match the criteria Elation sent to Surescripts.
+To avoid HIPAA violations, Surescripts defaults to not sending us information if there is ambiguity around whether we are referencing the same patient.

-- (b) a patient just changed insurance plans (even if it's the different plan with the same insurer).
+- A patient just changed insurance plans (even if it is a different plan with the same insurer).
 All of this information depends on what information is stored at the patient's insurance plan's pharmacy benefits management system.
-If there is a change in insurer or pharmacy benefits manager (this is determined by the insurer or self-insured employer), the pharmacy benefits manager won't have the patient's medication fill history because they just started managing that patient's medication usage.
+If there is a change in insurer or pharmacy benefits manager (this is determined by the insurer or self-insured employer), the pharmacy benefits manager will not have the patient's medication refill history because they just started managing that patient's medication usage.

-- (c) the patient has decided to pay for each of his medications with cash and did not use insurance to help cover the bill.
+- The patient has decided to pay for each of his medications with cash and did not use insurance to help cover the bill.

 (3) Which insurers or insurances plans are supported?

-Because insurers can change pharmacy benefits managers or use multiple pharmacy benefits managers depending on the plan, Surescripts avoided making this system dependent on participating insurers.
-95% of the pharmacy benefits management companies participate in the Surescripts network.
-With the issues described above, this results in 60-70% hit rate.
+Since insurers can change pharmacy benefits managers or use multiple pharmacy benefits managers depending on the plan, Surescripts avoided making this system dependent on participating insurers.
+90% of the pharmacy benefits management companies participate in the Surescripts network.

 Related Article: http://help.elationemr.com/customer/en/portal/articles/760979-merging-reconciling-downloaded-meds-with-existing-meds